Buy Land in Turkey

 Is financing available for land purchases in Turkey?

-What should I inspect before buying land in Turkey?
+What should I inspect before purchasing land?

 Get matched with the right listings